JaimeV365/segmentor/docs/guides/UserGuide.md

-# Apostles Model Builder - User Guide
+# Segmentor - User Guide

 ## Overview
-The Apostles Model Builder helps you analyze satisfaction and loyalty data through an interactive visualization tool.
+Segmentor helps you analyze satisfaction and loyalty data through an interactive visualization tool.
+It starts with the Apostles Model visualization, then provides powerful analytics and insights.

 ## Getting Started